queryverse/Vega.jl/docs/src/userguide/vlspec.md

 ## Displaying plots

-[VegaLite.jl](https://github.com/queryverse/VegaLite.jl) integrates into the default julia multimedia system for viewing plots.
+[VegaLite.jl](https://github.com/queryverse/VegaLite.jl) integrates into the default Julia multimedia system for viewing plots.
 This means that in order to show a plot `p` you would simply call the `display(p)` function.
-Most interactive julia environments (REPL, IJulia, Jupyter Lab, nteract etc.) automatically call `display` on the value of the last interactive command for you.
+Most interactive Julia environments (REPL, IJulia, Jupyter Lab, nteract etc.) automatically call `display` on the value of the last interactive command for you.

-Simply viewing plots should work out of the box in all known julia environments.
-If you plan to use the interactive features of [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) the story becomes slightly more nuanced: while many environments (REPL, [Jupyter Lab](https://github.com/jupyterlab/jupyterlab), [nteract](https://github.com/nteract/nteract), [ElectronDisplay.jl](https://github.com/queryverse/ElectronDisplay.jl)) support interactive [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) plots by default, there are others that either need some extra configuration work ([Jupyter Notebook](http://jupyter.org/)), or don't support interactive plots.
+Simply viewing plots should work out of the box in all known Julia environments.
+If you plan to use the interactive features of [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) the story becomes slightly more nuanced: while many environments (REPL, [Jupyter Lab](https://github.com/jupyterlab/jupyterlab), [nteract](https://github.com/nteract/nteract), [ElectronDisplay.jl](https://github.com/queryverse/ElectronDisplay.jl), [VS Code](https://www.julia-vscode.org/)) support interactive [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) plots by default, there are others that either need some extra configuration work ([Jupyter Notebook](http://jupyter.org/)), or don't support interactive plots.

 ## Saving plots